isabella232/experience-manager-assets-essentials.en/help/deploy-administer.md

    ![Two profiles for two types of users](assets/adminconsole-user-types.png)

+   *Figure: Two profiles are available to add the two types of users.*

 1. To add a user to a group, click the group, select **[!UICONTROL Add User]**, provide the user details, and click **[!UICONTROL Save]**.
 When you add a user, the user receives an email invitation to get started.
 You can turn off the email invitations in the product profile settings in [!DNL Admin Console].

    ![Add a user to [!DNL Assets Essentials]](assets/adminconsole-add-user.png)

+   *Figure: Add a user to [!DNL Assets Essentials] from [!DNL Admin Console].*

 1. To remove a user from a group, click the group, select an existing user, and select **[!UICONTROL Remove User]**.